You know how important it is to engage with your email list.

 Writing blog posts and publishing good content is time consuming.
 Extend the shelf-life of your articles but putting together a roundup of your best content.
 Have previews of each article and then link back to your blog like the example above from lifestyle website HobokenGirl.com.

 Not only will this help to engage your audience, but you’ll also drive traffic to your site and give people an opportunity to see valuable content they may have missed.
+Make sure you don’t slack with your email subject lines, either, so people are actually excited to open and read your content every week.

 3. Announce An Anniversary